kailash-manasarovar/statement/docs/next-batch.md

 1. I meet the UN woman who managed the raid and extraction at Fitkoh.
 She shows me her card.
 1. Just before they add an event to my Google calendar, and I pack and no-one comes, for the last few days before that on whatever comes up on my front page is messages about a intense 30 day AI course I'm going to be beginning.. the implication is once I've been rescued I can start learning AI intensely.
 Again, like the Calendar entry, it feels bogus but whatever.

+### January 2026

+1. Interestingly, I have always had rather good feelings about the King, warm feelings, and when this happened strongly once again - in Dorset in early 2026 - I thought he actually might be coming to visit and I was quite excited about that - from May 2025.

 ### April 2026

 1. TT in April 2026, Steve is bullying Gerardine and Yvonne.
 1. Steve, Robin, and I are having dinner at the hotel near the Avila centre.
 It's probably just a couple of days before the first course begins and maybe the first time I see them.
 Steve announces that the King is visiting Trump next week and at that time he will step down, move to the Caribbean, and his son will become king.
 I ask Steve where he heard this (nonsense, I don't say nonsense but my face and grin is saying it)?
 Steve seems a little surprised I haven't just accepted everything he just told me.
 He mumbles AOL..
 I know he's being fed BS online, but I'm a little curious as to how they trigger him to say it to me, is this a "formal" instruction, or manipulated?
 1. My brother's friend Milan, a Jain, is on the phone recommending fertility herbs.
 In fact, that's about all he says with any actual content in it.
 I buy some and take them probably from April/May 2025 through to the end of the year.
 Coincidence?
 He's apparently in tech and I extend an invite into the forgivenet and he dismisses it completely, but keeps on telling me about the fertility herbs.
 MOUSSE!
+1. Addition: already mentioned in May 2025.
+One woman even said, forcefully, that she wanted to murder Trump - and I was thinking, that's a bit strong..
+I was shocked actually.. even more so because no-one else at the table seemed to disagree with her.
+So I said something like, *wow, people are really divided contentiously aren't they* and went for a walk.
+Then, the very next day, someone actually did try to kill him!

 ### May 2026